-The Papillon Small pendant, which was designed by Élise Fouin for French manufacturer Forestier, is a luminous take on the wafting butterfly.
-Fouin envisioned the design while visiting a lampshade factory, though she chose not to hide its illumination with a traditional translucent shade, leaving the light unmasked by enveloping it in wire.
-The shades are tiered in three shapes and then twisted to be reminiscent of a butterfly flapping its beautiful wings.
+The Papillon S Pendant, which was designed by Élise Fouin for French manufacturer Forestier.
 The Papillon comes in the single colors black, blue/gray, champagne, pink copper, metallic taupe and white; and in a color combination of green, blue gray and white.
-It is also available in a large version.

 - Product Name

 Download product specification sheet for a full list of available size and lamping options

 - Forestier Papillon Blue Gray

 - Forestier Papillon Metallic Taupe